jbpoline/talk_Wellcome_01April2015/talk.md

 ## Outline

 > * Why I came to work on reproducibility issues
-> * Agreeing on the scale of the problem and why the situation is locked
+> * Agreeing on the scale of the problem and why the situation is blocked
-> * _What can {researchers,editors,funding agencies} do?_
+> * __What can we: {researchers, editors, funding agencies, universities} do?__
 > * Conclusion: how to we change our research culture.

 # Part I: Introduction

 ## Why I came to work on reproducibility

-> * Engineering background, applied mathematics to biology
+> * Engineering applied mathematics to biology background.
 > * Method development for brain imaging, managed research projects, large imaging genetics databasing. _Constant interactions with cognitive neuroscience and clinical research._
-> * Realized research done was poorly reproducible, inefficient, and mistakes ubiquitous
+> * Realized brain imaging research done was poorly reproducible, inefficient, and mistakes were ubiquitous.
-> * Many of us were playing the publication game
+> * Many of us were playing the "publication and grant" game.
-> * Invested some times in neuroinformatics and took a job at Berkeley where reproducibility was considered an important axis.
+> * Invested some times in neuroinformatics and took a job at Berkeley where reproducibility was considered an important axis

 ## The scale of the problem in Brain Imaging and what is the current culture

-> * NIH is investing about 400M$ each year in neuroimaging studies.
+> * NIH is investing ~400M$ each year in neuroimaging studies.
-> * Q: "Would the finding for which this paper is published be replicated on another dataset?"
+> * "Would the finding for which this paper is published be replicated on another dataset?"
 > * Difficult to assess, only a few relevant papers, tend to show little replication.
 > * 20 years of experience with researchers using neuroimaging as a tool:
     - PhDs / Postdoc / tenured researchers need papers and grants